djpr-data/djprlabourdash/README.md

 ## Code convention: using functions from packages

 All packages you wish to use must be included in the `DESCRIPTION` file.
-If you want to use a package, open that file and check if the package is there.
+If you want to use a package, open `DESCRIPTION` and check if the package is there.
 If it is not, add your package using `usethis::use_package("package_name")`.
 Before doing this, consider whether the functionality you need is present in a package already present in `DESCRIPTION`.